Tanker2020/AI-Stock-Predictor/README.md

 # AI-Stock-Predictor
-An ML stock predictor made for a Science-Fair project in 2022 using TensorFlow and Keras with a multitude of api's and a custom made webscraper.
+An ML stock predictor made for a Science-Fair project in 2022 using TensorFlow and Keras with a multitude of api's and uses multivariate lineare regression with multi-dimensional data.
-(Ignore as it is still in production)